A conversion funnel is a term commonly used in the e-commerce industry to describe various stages in a customer journey on the website.

 Viewing a Product

 The second stage is when a visitor looks at a product.

 The most common reasons why people are dropping off at this stage might be that they have landed on your website accidentally or clicked a wrong ad or a link in SERP results.

 Website navigation can be a major problem in viewing a product.

 Your website navigation is too poor or complicated that people are unable to find what they are looking for.

-If a lot of people are dropping off at this stage then make sure that your website has a simple structure which is easy to navigate.
+If a lot of people are dropping off at this stage then make sure that your website has a simple structure that is easy to navigate.

-Having low-quality images of the products can make people leave your website even before looking at your products properly.
+Having low-quality images of the products can make people leave your website even before they look at your products properly.

 Add To Cart